a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 def widget_name(name):
-    """Validation method for a string containing only a-z, A-Z, 0-9, '-' and '_'.""" if not re.compile(r"^[\w-]+$").match(name):
+    """Validation method for a string containing only letters, numbers, '-' and '_'.""" if not re.compile(r"^[\w-]+$").match(name):
         raise ValueError(
             f"'{name}' contains one or more invalid characters.
-Widget name must contain " "only letters, numbers, hyphen and/or underscore characters."
+Widget name must contain " "only letters, numbers, hyphen and underscore characters."
         )
     return name